rfo909/RForth/README.md

 Syntax
 ------
 Forth is a language that has no syntax.
-Syntax is traditionally defined via words written in Forth, implementing control structures.
+It is just a stream of characters.
+Sequences of non-space are called words.
+Additional syntax is raditionally defined via words written in Forth, implementing control structures.

 RFOrth has only two control structures, the IF-ELSE-THEN and BEGIN-AGAIN? for conditionals and loops.
 These were implemented in RFOrth initially, but were then migrated into the "firmware", which is found in ACode.txt.

-This code is "assembled" offline, and generates an array of bytes, which is patched into the C code, forming the REPL.
-This implements the COLON compiler, the mentioned control structures, and a few other useful words.
+This code is "assembled" offline, and generates a sequence of bytes, which is patched into the C code, as an array of bytes.
+This code implements the REPL, the COLON compiler, conditionals and loops, as mentioned, and a few other useful words.

 Compiled?
 ---------